-The Meridian sailed with eighty four passengers, fifty eight of whom were in steerage. .
+The Meridian sailed with eighty-four passengers, fifty-eight of whom were in steerage. .
 There were 26 men, seventeen women and the remaining forty-one passengers were children under the age of sixteen.
 This old engraving shows what the Hendersons would have experienced as emigrant passengers being allocated berth numbers at the beginning of their voyage to Australia.
 They would undoubtedly have shared many of the same feelings shown.
-Some were buoyant with hope, and enjoyed the anticipation of a new and better life of plenty.
+Some were buoyant with hope and enjoyed the anticipation of a new and better life of plenty.
 Others were downcast and sorrowful; some were weeping bitterly at the thought of leaving their home and loved ones.
-Gradually the passengers would make their way as well as they could, towards the open hatchway, stepping over piles of packages and through parties of miserable leave-takers, going down the ladder into the huge belly of the ship to inspect their accommodation for the lengthy voyage.
+Gradually the passengers would make their way as well as they could, towards the open hatchway, stepping over piles of packages and through parties of miserable leave-takers, going down the ladder into the huge belly of the ship to inspect their accommodation for the long voyage.

 The Meridian was commanded by an able and experienced navigator, Captain Richard Hernaman, with fifteen years experience commanding similar sailing vessels including a trip to Australia the previous year commanding the Meridian.
 He is described glowingly in a number of accounts by passengers as having “talents and manners admirably fitted” for his position.
 The Captain was proud of his command and boasted that she was the “most beautiful barque that ever left the port of London” and her strength and build were thought incomparable.
 To prove the superiority of the Meridian the owners and the captain crowded on as much sail as possible to allow for a speedy transit.
 Even though the vessel did not carry a full contingent of passengers this combined with the heavy cargo made for “much discomfort on board” according to Lutchwye, who was one of the first class passengers.